A Christian Perspective on the Presidential Election

 For the Scripture says to Pharaoh, “For this very purpose I have raised you up, that I might show my power in you, and that my name might be proclaimed in all the earth” (Romans 9:17).

-God will have His person in the office.
-Become a “good sovereigntist” when it comes to elections.
-You’re not dismissing your responsibility, but you want to find your sweet spot between those two doctrinal responsibilities.
+You’re not dismissing your responsibility but want to find your sweet spot between those two doctrinal responsibilities.
 Are you comfortable living in that mystery?
-Of course, you do know there is a logical priority when it comes to sovereignty and responsibility.
-Though you live in the mystery, you know Sovereign Lord is always first in your theology and practice.
+Of course, you know there is a logical priority regarding sovereignty and responsibility.
+Though you live in the mystery, you know the Sovereign Lord is always first in your theology and practice.

-Primary and Secondary Causes
+Primary and Secondary

-This Jesus, delivered up according to the definite plan and foreknowledge of God, you crucified and killed by the hands of lawless men (Acts 2:22).
+This Jesus, delivered up according to the definite plan and foreknowledge of God, you crucified and killed by the hands of lawless men (Acts 2:23).

+Notice how Peter thought about these two doctrines while preaching in Acts, as he brought these realities together.
+He merged God’s definite plan to crucify His Son and the responsible people who delivered Jesus as part of the Lord’s redemptive purposes.
 Peter was talking about primary and secondary causes.
 God is always the primary cause, while fully responsible humans are the secondary causes who cooperate with God in the story that the Lord is writing.

 Though you have the opportunity to do something, you can simultaneously rest, knowing that God is always in control.

-If “your candidate” does not get in office, you continue to situate your faith in the Sovereign Lord rather than the candidate of your choice.
+If your candidate does not get into office, you continue to situate your faith in the Sovereign Lord rather than the candidate of your choice.
 This season is not a time for anxiousness or anger, not if you’re a Christian.
 This political opportunity is a time for the people of faith to demonstrate to the world what true worship is when practically applied.

 A Lousy President